buzzqw/TUS/OBSS/OBSSv2-eng.md

 Rakshasas despise religions; they recognize the power of the gods, but see themselves as the only beings worthy of worship by mortal races.
 Devout rakshasas are therefore quite rare.
 Although rakshasas are outsiders, they are also creatures of the Material Plane, and some believe that the first rakshasas chose this exile instead of some other role offered to them by a long-forgotten god.
 Although generally solitary, it is not uncommon to find large families of rakshasas working together to cause the downfall of a mortal civilization from within, through the succession of many generations.

-A rakshasa is 5.9 meters tall and weighs 198 pounds.
+A rakshasa is 5.9 meters tall and weighs 90 kg.

 ### Red Dragon Wyrmling